Farshidveis64/KDGP/README.md

-# FastGLT: Fast Graph Lottery Tickets with Knowledge Distillation

-Official code for the ACML 2026 submission *(under double-blind review)*.
+KDGP: Knowledge Distillation for GNN Pruning]{An Effective Knowledge Distillation Framework for Graph Neural Network Pruning Official code for the ACML 2026 submission *(under double-blind review)*.

 FastGLT finds sparse, trainable subnetworks of a graph neural network by